polieter/cheat_scheet/js.md

 ### Creation and hoisting

 - Creation phase sets up memory space for variables and functions (hoisting).
-- All variable are set to undefine in creation phase.
+- All variable are set to undefined in creation phase.

 ```javascript
 b();